-Or, the Variations Service can compile variations for you.
+Or, the Variations Service can compile variations for you in seconds.

 With a “Subscriber Code”, you can easily create custom variations, as many as you could reasonably want for a period of a year.
 You can make as many copies of these variations as you want, and give them to anyone, under the GNU General Public License (GPL).
 A Subscriber Code can be purchased for ten dollars, which helps to support the operation of the Gryphel Project.

-Without a Sponsor Code, you can request Demo versions, that are identical to the regular version, except that the word “Demo” floats around the emulated screen.
+Without a Subscriber Code, you can request Demo versions, that are identical to the regular version, except that the word “Demo” floats around the emulated screen.

-Select the options you desire from the Mini vMac Variations Service (Intro) page, including your Sponsor Code if you have one, then press the “Make custom variation” button at top.
+Select the options you desire from the Mini vMac Variations Service (Intro) page, including your Subscriber Code if you have one, then press the “Make custom variation” button at top.

 In around 5 seconds, a page will appear with a download link.
 Click on the link to download your compiled variation.
 (And you should also save the “info” file, which allows you to verify the integrity of the download.)